tommyjlong/app_rtsp_sip/README.md

 `app_rtsp_sip` has updated the `app_rtsp` code to compile and run on Asterisk 17.x, PLUS it has added a simple SIP UA capability for setting up a SIP Session and subsequenlty sending RTP audio from the same Asterisk channel to the same camera.
 In effect, an Asterisk calling entity can establish two-way audio with a surveillance camera.
 If only RTSP is needed, the `app_rtsp_sip` application can be setup in Asterisk to only use RTSP.

-In-line documentation was added to app_rtsp_sip.c so that one view its documentation at the Asterisk command line.
+In-line documentation was added to app_rtsp_sip.c so that one can view its documentation at the Asterisk command line.

 ## Restrictions/Limits/Quirks
-`app_rtsp_sip` has been developed and tested on a couple of Vivotek Cameras, as well as a Vivint Video Doorbell running Vivotek software that was configured for local use with Home Assistant.
+- `app_rtsp_sip` has been developed and tested on a couple of Vivotek Cameras, as well as a Vivint Video Doorbell running Vivotek software that was configured for local use with Home Assistant.
 It is possible that `app_rtsp_sip` may work with other cameras/devices but it is left up to the user of this software to determine how best to work with this code for such devices.
+- Digest authentication uses hashing code that may not work on certain cpu architectures possibly those running Big Endian (but not tested).

-The RTSP portion of the code originially developed by Sergiao Garcia Murillo and that has been ported to Asterisk 17.x has not been tested for the following:
+The RTSP portion of the code originially developed by Sergiao Garcia Murillo and that has been ported to Asterisk has not been tested for the following:
 - RTSP Video
 - IPv6
 - RTSP Tunnel
 - Use DTMF to stop RTSP
-- RTSP Digest Authentication. *This has been newly added as Vivotek uses Digest Authentication for SIP.
-Vivotek by default uses Basic Authentication for RTSP which is what the original code supported. app_rtsp_sip update went ahead and added RTSP Digest authentication for RTSP too but not tested.*
+- RTSP Digest Authentication (code is incomplete). *Digest Authentication has been added for SIP as Vivotek uses Digest Authentication for SIP.
+Vivotek by default uses Basic Authentication for RTSP which is what the original code supported.*

 # Asterisk